April M. Zeoli

 Biography

-She has been published in numerous academic journals, including the American Journal of Public Health, Epidemiologic Reviews, Justice Quarterly and Journal of Family Violence.
+She has been published in numerous academic journals, including JAMA, the American Journal of Public Health, Criminology & Public Policy, and the Journal of Interpersonal Violence.

-Zeoli received her Ph.D. in Health and Public Policy from Johns Hopkins Bloomberg School of Public Health, M.P.H. in Reproductive and Women’s Health from the University of Michigan and B.A. in Women’s Studies from the University of Michigan.
+Zeoli received her PhD in Health and Public Policy from Johns Hopkins Bloomberg School of Public Health, MPH in Health Management and Policy from the University of Michigan School of Public Health, and BA in Women’s Studies from the University of Michigan.